Explore Mount Triglav: A Guide to Hiking All 21 Trails

 From there on, follow the route around the hut and the rocky terrain.
 Crossing the shelf and ravines and Triglavska škrbina bypassing Triglavski Kot and reaching the wedges and steel cables.
 The path soon turns into the climbing trail below Triglav mountain.
 You will soon reach the top of Triglav mountain.

-3) Stara Fužina – mount Triglav route (across Planika and Mali Triglav), very difficult marked path
+3) Stara Fužina – Mount Triglav (across Planika and Mali Triglav)

 Altitude difference: 2264 m